LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 –FULL DAY PROGRAM

 Our center is closed on six major holidays.
-Tuition fees for our Full Day Program include payment for these six days as our full-time staff receives holiday pay.
-Our center is also closed the day after Thanksgiving, the week between Christmas & New Year’s Day, and the last week of August.
-Parents are not charged for these additional days.
+Tuition fees for our Full Day Program include payment for these as our full-time staff receives holiday pay.
+Our center is also closed the week between Christmas & New Year’s Day, plus the last week of August.
+Parents are not charged for these two weeks.
 (Please see our current calendar for actual dates.)

 Paid Holiday Closures (with unpaid closures in parenthesis):